zavarovkv/hse-ds-2020/algorithms/film_recommendation/readme.md

     For each film in friends_dict[friend]
         discussability_dict[film]++
 ```
-So, msx time estimate for discussability is O(M*N).
+So, max time estimate for discussability is O(M*N).